Recipe Overview

 Cook pasta.
 Begin by cooking the orzo.
 Drain it, rinse it with cold water, and drain it again.
 This process stops the pasta from continuing to cook from residual heat.
 Drain it really well; you don’t want to water down your salad.

 Marinate tomatoes in dressing.
-While the pasta is cooking, mix together tge tomatoes, finely minced onions, garlic, white balsamic vinegar, GOOD olive oil, salt and pepper) and let them marinate awhile, allowing all the great flavors to soak into the tomatoes.
+While the pasta is cooking, mix together chopped tomatoes, finely minced onion, garlic, white balsamic vinegar, GOOD olive oil, salt and pepper.
+Let the tomatoes marinate awhile, allowing all the great flavors to soak into the tomatoes (similar to my marinated tomatoes recipe).

 Combine.
-Mix the tomato bruschetta mixture into the cooled pasta.
-The salad is completed with lots of fresh basil and shredded Parmesan cheese.
-If you’re not planning on serving the salad immediately, hold off on adding the basil and cheese.
+Fold the tomato bruschetta mixture into the cooled pasta.
+Garnish the salad with lots of fresh basil and shredded Parmesan cheese.

 - Grilled Ratatouille Pasta Salad